• $100M Book Club

 ๐Ÿ”ฅ The power insight

-• Truth flowing... but what happens when things inevitably go wrong?
+• Feedback systems built... but what about when things go wrong?

 ๐Ÿงธ Example